Schedule

 Top number details the classification and division of the team.
 Bottom number is the breakout for the division.

+The fraction below the division abbreviation indicates the team's race counts.
 The first number is the number of races the team has raced.
 Second number is the total number of races in the round-robin schedule for the team.

-Team Club abbreviation.
+Team Club name.

 Team name